emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

 Elucidation:
    a coin case with a nominal diameter of 9.3 mm and a height of 3.2 mm
+Comment:
+   8 of these in series are used to form an A23 battery

 .. raw:: html